vfx2-0/REFace/README.md

 ```

 ### Training REFace
+Before starting training, set your Weights & Biases API key in the
-To train a new model on CelebAHQ, you can use `main.py`.
+`WANDB_API_KEY` environment variable.
+Then you can train a new model on
+CelebAHQ using `main.py`.
 For example,
 ```
 python -u main.py \
 --logdir models/REFace/ \